-If after applying applicable credits, the buffer zone distances are still greater than $\frac{1}{2}$ mile (2,640 feet), then the application is prohibited.
+Buffer zone distances cannot be greater than $\frac{1}{2}$ mile (2,640 feet).
+If after applying applicable credits the buffer zone distances are still greater than 1⁄2 mile (2,640 feet), the application is prohibited.

-Buffer for Compacted Untarped Beds (beds listed/disk hilled and compacted at the time of application in one pass) is 25 feet.
+Buffer for Compacted Untarp Beds (beds listed/disk hilled and compacted at the time of application in one pass)